top of page

 A student ID badge with lanyard on a table

-Be sure to use your Student ID card to get student discounts on travel passes to help make public transport more affordable.
+Use your Student ID card to get student discounts on travel passes to help make public transport more affordable.

 Research the cost effectiveness of getting a monthly (or longer) bus or 16-25 Railcard to save costs.
 As a student, it may not be worth buying an annual pass, particularly as you may not be on-site the entire year.
 However, it would be worth looking into a monthly, 3-monthly, or 6-month travel pass, to reduce the overall cost of transport.